USAJOBS/help-center/faq/application/process.md

 * Eligibility questions
 * Occupational questionnaire

 After you submit your application, return to your USAJOBS account to confirm the agency received your application.
 Agencies will confirm receipt of your application by updating your status to "Received."
-Status updates are available on your profile dashboard.
+Status updates are available in the **Applications** section of your account.
 You may also receive an email confirmation of your submission from the agency application system.

 ## 6. Agency Reviews Application